dongledan/usa-covid-tracker/README.md

 ## Objective

+The purpose to build a quick dashboard with easily digestible information.
+A lot of COVID trackers have waaaay too much numbers; this web app solves the issue by keeping just the facts.

 The only thing spreading faster than COVID is misinformation.
 I built this SPA to simply show what the numbers are in the USA.
 Specifically individual states and which counties have the most daily cases + deaths.
 People are dying-- wearing a mask is the absolute bare minimum thing you can do.

 ## Tech Stack